Echo provides multiple ways to mail individual students, select groups, an entire class, or students across all courses

 On the Clipboard page, click the Messages tab.

-- Add the student(s) using Quick Lists and/or Groups to whom you want to send the message using the panel on the left (How do I add students to the Clipboard?).
+- Add the student(s) using Quick Lists and/or Groups to whom you want to send the message using the panel on the left.

 - Compose the message in the Send Mail panel on the right and click Send.

 Remove recipients by clicking on the yellow minus sign next to the list of users (either check some recipients or all).

 - How do I assign activities using the Clipboard?